Orange-OpenSource/bagpipe-bgp/README.md

 Installation can be done with `python setup.py install`.

-Running install.sh will take care of this and will *also* install startup scripts in `/etc/init.d` and sample config files in /etc/bagpipe-bgp.
+Running `install.sh` will take care of this and will *also* install startup scripts in `/etc/init.d` and sample config files in `/etc/bagpipe-bgp`.

 <a name="bgprr"></a>